Avoid These Pitfalls When Adding Financial Planning Services to Your Firm’s Offerings

 There are several structures for adding financial planning services to your firm’s current services.
 For example, you can handle everything in-house or partner with a financial planning firm to provide services.

-Our last article highlighted multiple reasons why it is logical and advantageous to add financial planning services to your firm’s offerings.
+multiple reasons why it is logical and advantageous to add financial planning services to your firm’s offerings.

 So, after you decide to take the plunge and add financial planning services, what is the best approach to implement them?